MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/symbol-path.md

 In most other situations, you need to set the symbol path to point to your symbol file locations.

+ >[!TIP]
+ > Use [.symfix](-symfix--set-symbol-store-path-.md) to set a default path to the public Microsoft public symbol server that works well in many situations.

 ## Symbol path syntax

 The debugger's symbol path is a string that consists of multiple directory paths separated by semicolons.
 For example, `C:\Dir1;C:\Dir2\DirA;C:\Dir2\DirB`.

 Relative paths are supported.
 However, you should add a drive letter or a network share before each path, unless you always start the debugger from the same directory.
 Network shares are also supported.

 For each directory in the symbol path, the debugger looks in three directories.
-For example, if the symbol path includes `c:\Dir1` and the debugger is looking for symbol information for a DLL, the debugger looks for symbol information in the following directories, listed in order:
+For example, if the symbol path includes `C:\Dir1` and the debugger is looking for symbol information for a DLL, the debugger looks for symbol information in the following directories, listed in order:

-1. `c:\Dir1\symbols\dll`
-2. `c:\Dir1\dll`
-3. `c:\Dir1`
+- `C:\Dir1\symbols\dll`
+- `C:\Dir1\dll`
+- `C:\Dir1`

 The debugger then repeats this process for each directory in the symbol path.
 Finally, the debugger looks in the current directory and then in the current directory with `..\dll` appended to it.
 The debugger appends `..\dll`, `..\exe`, or `..\sys`, depending on which binaries it's debugging.